Somerset and Dorset Joint Railway: The link to Cole

 Cole was no destination in itself, but was the agreed point of meeting up with the Dorset Central Railway.
 The important town of Bruton lay nearby, but its topography made a closer approach difficult.
 The Wilts, Somerset and Weymouth Railway had been opened in 1856, giving broad gauge access to the Great Western Railway (GWR) system, but the Somerset Central wanted to have through standard gauge access to the Dorset Central Railway and the South Coast.
 Parliamentary powers were sought and the standard gauge was specified, but pressure from the broad gauge B&ER – who feared loss of the feeder traffic from the line it had supported – led to a requirement to lay broad gauge and to make a junction with the Wilts Somerset and Weymouth where the lines would cross.

 The line from Glastonbury to Cole opened on 3 February 1862 and mixed gauge track was laid, although the required connection to the Wilts Somerset & Weymouth was never opened.
 Glastonbury to Highbridge and Burnham was converted to mixed gauge at the same time.
 Intermediate stations between Glastonbury and Cole were West Pennard, Pylle and Evercreech.

-The Dorset Central Railway
+Dorset Central Railway

 Initial opening

-The Dorset Central Railway had started with higher ambitions than the Somerset line.
+The Dorset Central Railway (DCR) had started with higher ambitions than the Somerset line.
 Its promoters had originally intended a connection to the north via Bath, but their actual railway started more modestly.
 It opened on 1 November 1860 from the LSWR station at Wimborne, to the important market town of Blandford.
 The Blandford station at this time was south of the river Stour, at the hamlet of Blandford St. Mary, until later amalgamation, when the bridge was built over the river.

 The line was worked by the LSWR.
 This and all of the Dorset Central Railway's lines were standard gauge.
 Intermediate stations were at Spetisbury, and Sturminster Marshall.